isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-proc-maps/t-dim-proc-maps.md

 ---
 description: Steps to save a dimension from a process map.
-seo-description: Steps to save a dimension from a process map.
-seo-title: Save a dimension from a process map
 solution: Analytics
 title: Save a dimension from a process map
 topic: Data workbench